 - Remove from the stove and strain out the spices.

-- In another bowl, whisk the eggs and sugar together until combined.
+- In another bowl, stir the eggs and sugar together until combined, using a spatula.
+You do not want to create large foamy bubbles on the brûlée.
 You do not have to do this for more than 30 seconds.

 - Then add a bit of the warm cream mixture to the eggs and sugar, to temper the eggs.
-Then add in the remaining cream and whisk to combine.
+Then add in the remaining cream and stir to combine.

 - Pour the custard into six medium size ramekins.